Owen Miller Player Props: Brewers vs. Pirates

-The Milwaukee Brewers, including Owen Miller (.275 on-base percentage in past 10 games, 62 points below season-long percentage), battle starting pitcher Rich Hill and the Pittsburgh Pirates at American Family Field, Friday at 8:10 PM ET.
+On Saturday, Owen Miller (.250 on-base percentage in past 10 games, 85 points below season-long percentage) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Twins.
+In his most recent game he had a hitless performance (0-for-3) against the Pirates.

 Owen Miller Game Info & Props vs. the Pirates